100+ Best Check-In Questions For Productive Teams

 - What do you want to accomplish today?

 - Can you mention a work challenge you’re facing?

 - How can your team support your work?

-They are also great to incorporate into one-on-one meetings or more formal situations, like yearly reviews.
+You can also incorporate mental health check-in questions into one-on-one meetings or more formal situations, like yearly reviews.

 - How would you describe your current mindset?

-- What tasks are in your comfort zone?
+- What tasks are in outside of your comfort zone?

 - What has made you feel proud recently?